 Staying in Helen’s guest room displaces brother Mark, who cheerfully moves to a couch-bed for the Friday & Saturday nights he regularly spends with his mother as her “weekend buddy”.

 The Silha schedule is always full: supper at the Minnetonka; dinner at a good pub before a great new musical, well staged in a deliciously barren industrial theatre space; one lunch with Stephen’s HS friend; another with a mutual friend of ours; family meetings, including Mark’s annual review; a hike on Merrywood; an excursion to the unique Russian Museum; then culminating with the annual lecture at the Silha Center at the University of Minnesota Humphrey Center… the main event for our visit.
-James C. Goodale, [a counsel for the New York Times, & author of the new book, Fighting for the Press: the Inside Story of the Pentagon Papers and Other Battles.] delivered
+James C. Goodale, Fighting for the Press: the Inside Story of the Pentagon Papers and Other Battles.> delivered

 it in eloquently with references.